 Once you have set up at least one shared budget, when you create a new campaign, you will have the option to choose a shared budget for it to use.

-When you go back to your Shared Library and click View Budgets again, the shared budgets you created will appear in the table.
+When you go back to your Budgets page, the shared budgets you created will appear in the table.
 Here, you can keep track of each shared budget's performance.
 If a shared budget has run out of funds for the day, its status will appear as Budget paused.
 You can also click the budget in the table to see how the budget is spent across the different campaigns that use it.